NBC edited an interview with the family of a deceased Navy SEAL to remove a reference to Christ.

-Billy Vaughn is shown noting that his son “loved his country [and] he loved God,” Karen Vaughn states that “More than anything, I’m most proud of the way [Aaron] loved God and how important his faith was to him,” and a tearful Kimberly Vaughn, in response to a question from Matt Lauer about what their children would know of their father’s legacy, says that “They will take away his love for Christ.
+Billy Vaughn was shown noting that his son “loved his country [and] he loved God,” Karen Vaughn stated that “More than anything, I’m most proud of the way [Aaron] loved God and how important his faith was to him,” and a tearful Kimberly Vaughn, in response to a question from Matt Lauer about what their children would know of their father’s legacy, said that “They will take away his love for Christ.
 They will take away his strength, and his love for this country.
 And they will know what an amazing man he

 While it’s possible that some particular NBC affiliate or other local station, in its news reporting, may have aired only excerpts of the interview or cut short the ending (thereby eliminating Kimberly Vaughn’s mention of her husband’s love for Christ), the evidence does not support the claim that NBC itself deliberately edited the interview clip to remove a reference to Christ.